katarinalau151/comp0034_week4/exercises/5_create_dashboard.md

 This will also give you practice in structuring a Dash project from scatch.

-A typical structure could be:
+A typical structure may be:

 ```
 dash_app_name/